exiang/open_hub_wiki/Modules-Architecture.md

 ## Boilerplate Module
 Please refer to protected\modules\boilerplateStart that serve as a starting base for your new created module.

-## Central Functions

-Refer to protected\modules\boilerplateStartModule\BoilerplateStartModule.php.
+Its core file is at protected\modules\boilerplateStartModule\BoilerplateStartModule.php.
 All functions are equipped with self describe comment.

-These functions allow your module to inject code or interface into existing model, layout base on pre define design.
+These functions allow your module to inject code or interface into existing model, layout base on pre defined design.

 ## Todo
 Modularization to the underlying system are done phase by phase.
 The following features are not supported by module yet: